Gibbs-preserving operations requiring infinite amount of quantum coherence

 We are now in the position to present our first main result, which establishes a universal lower bound for the coherence cost for pairwise reversible Gibbs-preserving Operations.
-(Proof in Appendix~\ref{app:lower bound}.)
+(Proof in Sec.~\ref{app:lower bound} of the Supplemental Material.)